Compound Selection Decisions: An Almost SURE Approach: Theoretical Assurances

+When the prior is misspecified, however, $\mathsf{EBRegret}$ ceases to be relevant.
+This is exactly where \assure{*} provides value.
+To illustrate, in \cref {ex:robbins,fig:Robbins_skew_example}, we consider using a misspecified Gaussian prior under which $\mu_i \iid \Norm(m_0, s_0^2)$.
+The implied selection rule, given by $\one\pr{\E[\mu_i \mid Y_i] = \frac{s_0^2} {s_0^2+1}Y_i + \frac{m_0} {s_0^2+1} > 0}$, is therefore also misspecified.
+An empirical Bayesian may estimate $ (m_0,s_0^2)$ by maximum likelihood.\footnote{Interestingly, in \cref{ex:robbins}, this yields the same selection decisions as choosing $(m_0, s_0^2)$ by SURE.} \Cref{fig:Robbins_skew_example} shows that this EB-MLE/SURE approach underperforms \assure*.
+This is because the misspecification of the prior \emph{misaligns} optimal selection and estimation decisions \citep {manski2021econometrics}.\footnote{To be sure, some of the misspecification can be remedied by nonparametric modeling \citep{jiang2009general}.
+Even with a nonparametric empirical Bayes model, one could continue to use \assure{} to robustly evaluate and further fine-tune decisions.
+We discuss an implementation in \cref{sec:extensions}.}

-\section{Theoretical assurances}
+\section{Theoretical Assurances}

-This section presents statistical guarantees on { \textsc{ASSURE}}.
-The main results are upper and matching lower bounds for expected {regret} \eqref{eq:regret}.
-We first present general upper and lower bounds for $\tilde O(1/\sqrt{n})$ regret.
+This section presents statistical guarantees for \assure{*}.
+Our main results are upper and matching lower bounds for {regret} \eqref{eq:regret}.
+We first present upper and lower bounds achieving $\tilde O(1/\sqrt{n})$ regret, which hold under weak assumptions.
 Additional assumptions on $\mu_{1:n}$ allow for a faster rate by exploiting an analogue of the margin condition \citep{audibert2005fast}.